wizardsardine/liana/doc/USAGE.md

 For now, the following signing devices are supported:
 - Ledger Nano S, S+ & X
-- BitBox02
+- BitBox02 (P2WSH only)
 - Specter DIY
-- Coldcard MK4
+- Coldcard MK4 & Q
-- Blockstream Jade
+- Blockstream Jade (P2WSH only)

 For more information (such as compatibility and minimum supported versions) please read the [signing devices documentation](./signing_devices.md).